alitoufighi/soc-django-tweepy/README.md

-# soc-django-tweepy
+# UTSoC
-Sending tweets (with Oauth authorization) using tweepy and django
++ Sending tweets (with Oauth authorization) using Tweepy
++ Sending posts to Instagram using Instagram's private API
++ Sending posts to Telegram Channels using Telegram Bot API